JSC Halyk Bank (HSBK)

 Consolidated financial results

-Joint Stock Company 'Halyk Savings Bank of Kazakhstan' and its subsidiaries (together "the Bank") (LSE: HSBK) releases consolidated financial information for the three months ended 31 March 2021.
+Joint Stock Company 'Halyk Savings Bank of Kazakhstan' and its subsidiaries (together "the Bank") (LSE: HSBK) releases consolidated financial information for the nine months and third quarter ended 30 September 2021.

 Consolidated income statements

-The decrease in fee and commission expense Y-o-Y was mainly due to the decrease in deposit insurance fees payable to the Kazakhstan Deposit Insurance Fund due to lower rates for the Bank on the back of increase of capital adequacy ratios, partially offset by the increase in payment cards expenses as a result of increased number of transactions of other banks' cards in the acquiring network of the Bank.
+Fee and commission expense increased by 12.3% compared to 3Q 2020 mainly due to the increase in payment cards expenses as a result of growing volumes of transactional banking and non-cash transactions, partially offset by the decrease in deposit insurance fees payable to the Kazakhstan Deposit Insurance Fund due to lower rates for the Bank on the back of increase of capital adequacy ratios.

-Net insurance income (8) for 1Q 2021 significantly increased vs. 1Q 2020 as a result of new unsecured lending program with a borrower's life insurance bundle.
+Net insurance income (10) for 3Q 2021 significantly increased vs. 3Q 2020 as a result of growth of unsecured lending program with a borrower's life insurance bundle.

 Statement of financial position review

-Compared with YE 2020, total loans to customers increased by 0.8% on a gross basis and 0.8% on a net basis, while corporate loans decreased by 1.2% on a gross basis and SME and retail loans increased by 2.7% and 3.8% on a gross basis, respectively.
+Compared with the end of YE 2020, loans to customers increased by 21.3% on a gross basis and 23.1% on a net basis.
+Increase of gross loan portfolio in 9M 2021 was attributable to increase in corporate loans by 17.5%, SME and retail loans increased by 16% and 32.2%, respectively.

-Deposits of legal entities and individuals increased by 1.1% and 3.0%, respectively, compared to the YE 2020, due to fund inflow from the Bank's clients.
-As at the 1Q 2021, the share of corporate KZT deposits in total corporate deposits was 56.6% compared to 59.9% as at the YE 2020, whereas the share of retail KZT deposits in total retail deposits was 47.5% compared to 45.9% as at the YE 2020.
+Deposits of legal entities and individuals increased by 12.2% and 13.0%, respectively, compared to YE 2020 due to the fund inflow from the Bank's clients.
+As at the end of 3Q 2021, the share of corporate KZT deposits in total corporate deposits was 55.2% compared to 57.3% as at the end of 2Q 2021, whereas the share of retail KZT deposits in total retail deposits was 50.0% compared to 49.2% as at the end of 2Q 2021.

 The Bank's capital adequacy ratios were as follows*:

-The consolidated financial information for three months ended 31 March 2021, including the notes attached thereto, are available on Halyk Bank's website: http://halykbank.com/financial-results
+The consolidated financial information for nine months ended 30 September 2021, including the notes attached thereto, are available on Halyk Bank's website: http://halykbank.com/financial-results

-A 1Q 2021 results webcast will be hosted at 2:00 p.m.
-London time/9:00 a.m.
-EST on Monday, 17 May 2021.
+A 9M & 3Q 2021 results webcast will be hosted at 1:00 p.m.
+London time/8:00 a.m.
+EST on Monday, 22 November 2021.
 A live webcast of the presentation can be accessed via Zoom link after the registration.
-The registration is open until 17 May, 2021 (including), for the registration please click here.
+The registration is open until 22 November 2021, 11:00am London / 5:00pm Almaty time, for the registration please click here.

 About Halyk Bank